hassellof/react-native-search-api/README.md

 # React Native Search Api module

-The `Search Api` module gives you a general React Native interface to interact with the iOS Search API.
+The `SearchApi` module gives you a general React Native interface to interact with the iOS Search API, Core Spotlight.

+For more information about iOS Search APIs, see [https://developer.apple.com/ios/search/](https://developer.apple.com/ios/search/).

 ## Installation